Team-GhostLand/GhostLand7/README.md

 * Add the modpack icon into our files (won't be auto-applied, but this way, people will at least have the option to enable it themselves), preferably in such a way that it also works as a server icon, without needing to set one explicitly
 * Clear configs for mods that are no longer with us (eg. ~~Geocluster~~ ~~*that's gone now, but there are a lot more removed mods from that 7a23 update, that left their configs behing*~~ *Geocluster is back, and so are some mods from 7a23 - but now 7a26 has a lot of deleted stuff*)
 * Finish Geocluster's and EMI's config
-* Configure starting kits to combine immersion with practicality
 * Do something about auth/whitelist (ideally via some sort of Discord integration becasue a `/login` command (like via the AuthMe Paper plugin, etc.) is a pathetic non-solution - it will annoy the hell out of everybody who actually paid for the game, which is **literally everone** in our playerbase, except one guy) or server-seeker will *eventually* find this repo and, get our datapack, and probably ~~server-~~seek revenge for calling them a script-kiddie.